gorda/istio.io/content/en/blog/2018/v1alpha3-routing/index.md

    text ports (e.g., `http://google.com:443`).
 This should be fixed in the coming weeks, allowing you to directly access `https://google.com` from your application.
 Stay tuned for an Istio patch release (0.8.x) that addresses this limitation.

-## Creating and deleting v1alpha3 route rules
+## Creating and deleting v1alpha3 route rules{#creating-and-deleting-v1alpha3-route-rules}

 Because all route rules for a given destination are now stored together as an ordered list in a single `VirtualService` resource, adding a second and subsequent rules for a particular destination